rajakanojia25/Retail-sales-Dashboard/README.md

 # Retail-sales-Dashboard
 I built this interactive Retail Sales Dashboard in Power BI to analyze key performance metrics and uncover actionable insights.

+1. West Region contributes the highest sales share (~28%).

+2. Clothing category drives the maximum profit, while Furniture shows the lowest margin.

+3. Monthly trend indicates peaks in May and September, likely due to festive season.

+4. Top Products: Tablet and sofa generate ~52% of total revenue.

+5. Overall Profit Margin: ≈ 15%.